 Pruning Your Philodendron Birkin

-The main reasons for pruning your philodendron are if the plant is taking up too much space or the plant’s stems are looking too leggy.
-Typically, you’ll want to prune in either the spring or fall.
-Be sure to use pruning shears to create a clean cut.
+The main reasons for pruning your Philodendron are if the plant is taking up too much space or the plant’s stems are looking too leggy.
+Typically, you’ll want to prune in either the spring or fall and be sure to use pruning shears to create a clean cut.
 Also, throughout the year, you can safely give your Birkin a light trim, removing any yellowing leaves or areas infected by pests or disease.

 Do Philodendron Birkin houseplants have vines?